benjyongzh/anonymous-blog-api/README.md

 Things to work on:

 - like/dislike system.
-- passcode for premium and admin membership.
 - delete button for admins.
-- membership upgrading text for form.
+- user does not exist page.
+Use user detail page.
+- password confirmation for login and signup pages.

 Learning points: